Georgia Wildlife Resources Division

 Where has WNS been observed?

-As of June 2014, white-nose has been documented in 25 states and five Canadian provinces.
-The fungus Geomyces destructans has been found on hibernating bats as far west as western Missouri.
+As of May 2016, white-nose has been documented in 29 states and five Canadian provinces.

 The syndrome was found at five Georgia sites -- two in Dade, two in Walker County and one in Gilmer County -- during cave surveys in February and March 2013.
 More infected sites and counties were added during surveys in 2014.
-White-nose has also been confirmed in four border states: Tennessee, Alabama and North and South Carolina.
+As of May 2016, white-nose is confirmed or suspected in 11 counties.
+It also has been confirmed in four border states: Tennessee, Alabama and North and South Carolina.

 Georgia has few known large winter hibernacula.
 But, 16 species of bats are found in the state, including all but one of the species affected so far by WNS (see below).